emiflair/WaZhop/README.md

 ### Subscription Tiers

-- **Free:** Up to 4 products, 1 shop, basic themes, WaZhop branding, WhatsApp checkout only
+- **Free:** Up to 5 products, 1 shop, basic themes, WaZhop branding/watermark, WhatsApp checkout only
 - **Pro (₦9,000/month):** Up to 100 products, 2 shops, inventory management, custom colors, no branding, custom subdomain, advanced analytics
 - **Premium (₦18,000/month):** Unlimited products, 3 shops, payment integration (Flutterwave/Paystack), custom domain, advanced analytics, priority support

+### Downgrades and Expiry Behavior

+- User‑initiated downgrade to Free (destructive): Requires explicit confirmation in the dashboard.
+When confirmed, the system prunes data to meet Free limits (keeps oldest shop, limits products to Free cap, clears stored images where applicable) and enforces WaZhop branding/watermark.
+- Automatic downgrade on plan expiry (non‑destructive): If a paid plan expires and auto‑renew is off, the account is moved to Free without deleting data.
+Limits are enforced non‑destructively by deactivating extra shops and enabling branding/watermark.
+Requests during expiry may respond with HTTP 402 (Payment Required) to prompt renewal.

+Notes:
+- The client may handle HTTP 402 globally by showing a friendly message and redirecting users to the Subscription page to renew.
+- Exact limits are enforced server‑side.
+See server utils and controllers for details.

 ## License